Prohelion/prohelion.github.io/docs/Battery_Management_System/User_Manual/96_Vehicle_CAN_Bus.md

 If the recommended braided shield is used in the cable, then terminate it to the SHIELD pin (lower-left corner on the connector) on both CAN IN and CAN OUT connectors on each device.

-On <strong> one device only in the network,</strong> instead of using the SHIELD pin, terminate the shield to the SHIELD GROUND pin (upper-left corner on the connector) on both CAN IN and CAN OUT connectors, to ground the shield for the entire network at this single point.
-The usual place to do this is where power is fed into the network, typically at Prohelion's <strong>EV Driver Controls </strong>product.
+On __ one device only in the network,__ instead of using the SHIELD pin, terminate the shield to the SHIELD GROUND pin (upper-left corner on the connector) on both CAN IN and CAN OUT connectors, to ground the shield for the entire network at this single point.
+The usual place to do this is where power is fed into the network, typically at Prohelion's __EV Driver Controls __product.

 ## CAN Termination